BlueConduit/open-data-platform/README.md

 INFO: These links are team-internal and not publicly accessible.

 The system architecture is [roughly outlined here](https://miro.com/app/board/uXjVO5fQW04=/), which breaks the project down into several sub-projects.
 Each sub-project has [a tag in Shortcut](https://app.shortcut.com/blueconduit/labels?SearchQuery=google.org&Sort=Label_NAME), prefixed with `Google.org`.
-Work is done in sprints, [visible here](https://app.shortcut.com/blueconduit/stories/space/3689/google-org-sprint).
+Work is broken up by [epics](https://app.shortcut.com/blueconduit/epics?group_ids=626829f8-5bec-4b27-b374-5b3cf7121a05) and completed in [sprints](https://app.shortcut.com/blueconduit/stories/space/3689/google-org-sprint).